Dorinetk/cicd-pipeline-train-schedule-autodeploy/README.md

 ## Notes
 Deploy to production first.
 Then update your Jenkinsfile with version in example solution branch.
-Then select new code branch and create a pull request to merge into master and activate a new build with the smoke test.
+Then select new code branch and create a pull request to merge into master.